usamaasif24/digital-design-fabrication/README.md

 **Observations:** As R1 increases, the voltage drop across the resistor (V1) increases while V_LED decreases.
 The sum V1 + V_LED ≈ 5 V at all times, confirming Kirchhoff's Voltage Law.
 The LED forward voltage remains relatively stable (~2.3–2.8 V) regardless of resistor value, while the current decreases significantly with higher resistance — causing the LED to dim.
 Changing R1 does affect the LED brightness: at 220 Ω it glows brightly, at 4.7 kΩ it is very dim but still on.

+**Encountered Issue:** During initial setup the LED did not light up.
+After inspection it was found that the LED had been inserted in the wrong orientation — reversed polarity.
+Flipping the LED in the breadboard resolved the issue immediately.
+This highlighted the importance of checking component polarity before applying power.

 ---

 ## Task 1.2 – Switchable LED Circuit